-- Category I and II AIFs can invest not more than 25% of the investable funds in one investee company. - Category III AIFs can invest not more than 10% of the investable funds in one investee company. - AIFs cannot invest in associates except with the approval of 75% of investors by value of their investment in the AIF.
+- Category I and II AIFs cannot invest more than 25% of the investable funds in one investee company, directly or through investment in the units of other AIFs.
+Large value funds for accredited investors of Category I and II AIFs can, however invest upto 50% of the investable funds in an investee company, directly or through investment in units of other AIFs. - Category III AIFs cannot invest more than 10% of the investable funds in one investee company, directly or through investment in the units of other - AIFs.
+Large value funds for accredited investors of Category III AIFs can, however invest upto 25% of the investable funds in an investee company, directly or through investment in units of other AIFs. - AIFs cannot invest in associates or units of AIFs managed or sponsored by its manager, sponsor or associates of its manager or sponsor, except with the approval of 75% of investors by value of their investment in the AIF.